vicky-wyq/vicky-wyq/README.md

 ### Hi there 👋
-I am a UI/UX Designer for business and consumer-facing websites with a small team with a background in architecture.
+I am a UI/UX Designer for business and consumer-facing websites with a small team with a background in **[architecture](https://vickywang.me/architecture)**.

 broad skill set developed in a startup environment with deep engagement in all stages of the design process.